Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Results and Discussions

-In summary, the above GRAD-CAM analysis indicated that our ATTBHFA-Net has correctly highlighted the key visual signature for each disaster types in AIDER to a high level of degree, while yielding mixed results for the other two datasets.
-Although the analysis was done for one image per disaster class for all the datasets, the observations and trends can be extrapolated to the rest of the images, since we have mentioned beforehand that the CDD has more disaster feature variations and contexts than AIDER, which would lead to higher probability of wrong GRAD-CAM highlights regardless of the approaches.
-This may help to partially explain why ATTBHFA-Net has the highest AA for both the 1-shot and 5-shot approaches in AIDER, and why the overall AA values are lower for the other SOTAs for CDD relative to AIDER.
+In summary, the above GRAD-CAM analysis indicated that our ABHFA-Net has correctly highlighted the key visual signature for each disaster types in AIDER to a high level of degree, while yielding mixed results for the other two datasets.
+Although the analysis was done for one image per disaster class for all the datasets, the observations and trends can be extrapolated to the rest of the images, since we have mentioned beforehand that the CDD and MEDIC have more disaster feature variations and contexts than AIDER, which would lead to higher probability of wrong GRAD-CAM highlights regardless of the approaches.
+This may help to partially explain why ABHFA-Net has the highest AA for both the 1-shot and 5-shot approaches in AIDER, and why the overall AA values are lower for the other SOTAs for CDD and MEDIC relative to AIDER.

-Lastly, it is also worthwhile to mention that some works such as \cite{he2022generating} and \cite{mirik2012utility} has emphasized the importance of utilizing a finer spatial resolution during the classification stages and assessing its impact on the classification performance.
-The significance of this issue is put forth since in disaster scenarios, the signature features of such disasters typically only occurred within a small region in a bigger captured field of view in the imagery.
-Although this aspect was not thoroughly explored in this paper as our emphasis was on assessing the algorithmic effectiveness of our few-shot approaches, it is nonetheless an interesting and essential perspective that we will investigate in our future works.